 Contact your health care provider right away if you have any of the following symptoms that could be signs of a severe allergic reaction:

 Contact your health care provider right away if you have any of the following symptoms that could be signs of pneumonia:

 While taking enfuvirtide, it is important to keep all of your appointments with your health care provider.

 Enfuvirtide is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 6 years of age and older.
-Enfuvirtide is for people who have not responded well enough to treatment with other HIV medicines.
+Enfuvirtide is for people whose HIV is not well controlled by ongoing treatment with other HIV medicines.
 Enfuvirtide is always used in combination with other HIV medicines.

 Before taking enfuvirtide, tell your health care provider:

 Enfuvirtide comes in powder form and is given as an injection (a shot).
-Each vial contains 108 mg of enfuvirtide powder.
 The enfuvirtide powder and everything needed to give the injection come in a convenience kit.
 The kit includes:

 Take enfuvirtide according to your health care provider’s instructions.
-You or your caregiver should be trained by a health care provider on how to mix and inject the medicine.
+Before injecting enfuvirtide, you or your caregiver should be trained by a health care provider on how to mix and inject the medicine.
 Do not mix other medicines in the same syringe with enfuvirtide.
 If you are having a hard time mixing or injecting enfuvirtide, contact your health care provider.

 Enfuvirtide should be injected under the skin in the upper arm, upper leg, or stomach two times a day.
 Do not inject enfuvirtide in the same area as you did the time before.
 Do not inject enfuvirtide into the following areas: near the elbow, knee, groin, or lower or inner buttocks; directly over a blood vessel; around the belly button, scar tissue, a bruise, a mole, a surgical scar, a tattoo, or a burn site; or where there is an injection site reaction.